juddlestone/resume.itsjack.cloud/README.md

 # Cloud Resume Challenge
-Through the Cloud Resume Challenge, I've implemented a real-world solution that showcases my expertise with multiple Azure and AWS services throughout the years, demonstrating practical cloud architecture and deployment skills.
+Through the Cloud Resume Challenge, I've implemented a solution that showcases my expertise with multiple Azure and AWS services throughout the years, demonstrating practical cloud architecture and deployment skills.

 ## Architecture
 ```mermaid